 Summer is a great time to be outside, even after the Sun goes down.
 As you enjoy the warmer nighttime weather, be sure to check out our list of celestial events you’ll be able to see during the month of July.
-Without a doubt, July 2020 will be one of the most exciting months for viewing the planets.
 Be sure to bookmark this page and refer to it all month long.

 All times are listed as Eastern Daylight Time for the Northern Hemisphere.

-July 12—Last Quarter Moon at 7:39 p.m.
+July 1—Last Quarter Moon at 5:10 p.m.
 In this phase, the Moon appears as a half Moon due to the direct sunlight; the illuminated part is decreasing toward the new Moon phase.

-July 27—First Quarter Moon at 8:32 a.m.
+July 17—First Quarter Moon at 6:10 a.m.
 In this phase, the Moon looks like a half-Moon in the sky.
 One-half of the Moon is illuminated by direct sunlight while the illuminated part is increasing, on its way to becoming a full Moon.

 By Farmers’ Almanac Astronomer Joe Rao.
 This calendar is adapted from “Skylog,” a regular feature appearing in Natural History magazine written by Mr. Rao since 1995.